hossainsany/portfolio-site/README.md

 # Portfolio Website README

-This is a portfolio website created with React, HTML, and CSS.
+This is a portfolio website created with React, Framer Motion, and Sass.
 As a frontend developer, this website showcases my skills and projects to potential employers and clients.
 ### Features

 + A landing page with an introduction and links to my projects and resume